 OK, OK…the best egg salad you will ever eat IF you like medium soft-boiled eggs and Asian hot sauce!

-Bread..bread..bread – yeast, yeast, yeast.
 I love baking bread..I always did.
 The first time I ever worked with yeast was in the second grade.
 My elementary school set aside one morning each year to teach all second grade classes how to prepare a breakfast from scratch, including the bread for the toast.
-There was an egg station, a bacon station (that would never go over today.
+There was an egg station, a bacon station (That would never go over today.
 Jamie Oliver would cry), a freshly squeezed orange juice station and a homemade bread station.

-Naturally, I was afraid of him..until he started dipping his fingers in the bubbling cake yeast and smelling them, over and over… his usual dead, scary eyes suddenly sparkling .
-He really took to baking bread from scratch and kneaded dough like a little pro.
+Naturally, I was afraid of him and didn’t want to bake bread with him..until he started dipping his fingers in the bubbling cake yeast and smelling them, over and over, his normally cold, cagey eyes suddenly sparkling .
+He really took to baking bread from scratch and kneaded the dough like a little pro.
 I was in awe.

 “Are we gonna bake bread today?”